 Step 1: Make an Accessibility Action Plan

-If you are redesigning your site, consider accessibility as your build your site.
+If you are redesigning your site, consider accessibility as you build your site.
 Adherence to website accessibility standards will make your website easily usable for people with disabilities, but it will also improve site functionality for all users.
-Review the ADA accessibility guidelines and checklist for websites listed above.
+Review the ADA accessibility guidelines and checklist for websites.
 If you aren’t sure what all of these points mean or entail, don’t worry.
 The following are a few ways that you can start off with a strong accessible framework.

-• Use an accessible template: WordPress works with users who are passionate and well-versed in accessibility to create accessible templates.
+- Use an accessible template: Platforms like WordPress work with users who are passionate and well-versed in accessibility to create accessible templates.
 You can make changes to these templates to suit your site, but this is a good place to start.

-• Work with an expert: If you are working with a web design company or an outside consultant, make sure they have experience with accessibility, and a good understanding of what it will take to make your content and functions accessible.
-Remember, some websites can be accessible very easily, but larger or more complex sites will take more skills.
+- Work with an expert: If you are working with a web design company or an outside consultant, make sure they have experience with accessibility and a good understanding of what it will take to make your content and functions accessible.

-• Keep it in-house: If your on-staff tech expert is well-versed in web accessibility, they may be able to use outside testing tools to identify problems and fix them by themselves.
+- Keep it in-house: If your on-staff tech expert is well-versed in web accessibility, they may be able to use outside testing tools to identify problems and fix them.
 However, be careful not to overextend your tech staff.

 Step 2: Make an Accessibility Policy

-The ideal accessibility policy outlines how to add information to the to the site so it remains accessible.
+The ideal accessibility policy outlines how to add information to the site so it remains accessible.
 Everyone who adds content should be able to understand this.
 This policy should also be well-known and up-to-date.
-Afterall, if your staff cannot find this policy, or don’t know that it exists, it won’t be very helpful.
+After all, if your staff cannot find this policy, or don’t know that it exists, it won’t be very helpful.

-Keep the following in mind as you craft your accessibility policy.
-This will help you ensure that the policy is useful today and in years to come.
+Keep the following in mind as you craft your accessibility policy:

-• Complexity: Some aspects of accessible web design require more technical knowledge than others.
-As you craft your policy, consider creating tiers of use.
-For example, everyone adding information to the site should know how to add alt-text, use headings appropriately, and add links with the appropriate text.
-However, only more advanced users concerned with site navigation or functionality will need to know more complex aspects, like the use of ARIA for accessibility.
+- Complexity: Some aspects of accessible web design require more technical knowledge than others.
+Consider creating tiers of use.
+Everyone adding information to the site should know how to add alt-text, use headings appropriately, and add links with the appropriate text.
+Only more advanced users will need to know more complex aspects, like the use of ARIA for accessibility.

-• Training: Many people are not aware of what web accessibility is, or how to do it.
-Make sure that new hires who are working with the website have access to your policy, understand it, and know why it is important.
+- Training: Many people are not aware of what web accessibility is, or how to do it.
+Make sure that new hires working with the website have access to your policy, understand it, and know why it is important.

-• Easy to Find: Your accessibility policy should be easy for everyone to access when needed.
-You might include it in a group of shared staff documents, in a training manual, or in a staff-only section of your website.
+- Easy to find: Your accessibility policy should be easy for everyone to access when needed.
 Make sure everyone knows where to find it.

-• Able to Ask Questions: Your staff will probably have some questions about the policy, or they may run into issues they aren’t sure how to solve.
-Give them a way to resolve these questions.
-Emphasize that it is better to ask an expert than to guess.
+- Able to ask questions: Your staff will probably have questions about the policy, or run into issues they aren’t sure how to solve.
+Give them a way to resolve these questions, and emphasize that it is better to ask an expert than to guess.

 Step 3: Conduct Regular Testing